 In most cases, prosecutors or other law enforcement officers charge stalking as a fourth-degree criminal offense.
 A conviction could result in a maximum of 18 months in prison and up to a $7500.00 fine.
 However, certain aggravating factors can increase these penalties, such as when a person engages in stalking after a court previously issued an order prohibiting the stalking.

-Meet With a Haddon Heights and Pleasantville Computer Crimes Lawyer
+Meet With a Haddonfield and Pleasantville Computer Crimes Lawyer

 As you can tell, New Jersey computer crimes are serious offenses and deserve immediate attention.
-Haddon Heights, New Jersey computer crimes attorney Matthew V. Portella can review your case and zealously advocate on your behalf at every stage of your criminal legal proceedings.
+Haddonfield, New Jersey computer crimes attorney Matthew V. Portella can review your case and zealously advocate on your behalf at every stage of your criminal legal proceedings.

-To schedule a free consultation or case evaluation with a Haddon Heights computer crimes defense lawyer, please call the Law Office of Matthew V. Portella, LLC, at (856) 310-9800 or contact us online.
+To schedule a free consultation or case evaluation with a Haddonfield computer crimes defense lawyer, please call the Law Office of Matthew V. Portella, LLC, at (856) 310-9800 or contact us online.

 ★ ★ ★ ★ ★